-6. CONCLUSION
+6. Conclusion

-Quantile regression provides a flexible new approach to estimating reference growth curves.
-In our comparisons with the well-established LMS method of Cole and Green (1992) quantile regression estimates based on linear B-spline expansions yielded growth curves and associated velocity plots that successfully captured the essential features of the data.
+By focusing attention on independent estimation of distinct quantile functions rather than imposing a global distributional hypothesis, quantile regression offers a flexible approach to estimating reference growth curves.
+For unconditional growth curve estimation based upon cross sectional data the well-established LMS method of Cole and Green (1992) and quantile regression estimates based on linear B-spline expansions both yield growth curves and associated velocity curves that successfully captured the essential features of the data.
+The two approaches are complementary: LMS imposes more structure and can be more stable particularly in regions where the data is sparse, QR is more flexible and therefore capable of revealing departures from underlying assumptions of parametric models.

 Closer inspection of the quantile regression estimates of the unconditional growth curves revealed one surprising feature, not observable from the LMS estimates, for our reference sample of Finnish children.
 Age specific conditional quantile estimates based on the QR and LMS methods were quite similar at almost all ages, but the QR estimates of age specific conditional densities suggested a distinctly bimodal form for one-year olds.
-Corresponding LMS estimates were, by assumption, unimodal.
+Corresponding LMS estimates are, by assumption, unimodal.
 Adaptive kernel density estimation using subsamples of children near the age of one supported the plausibility of the bimodality.
 Further investigation suggested that the bimodality may be attributable to a cohort effect.
 The full sample is comprised in roughly equal parts of a group of children born around 1960, and a group born around 1970.
 Splitting the sample into these two groups and separately estimating the density of height for one year olds showed, especially for girls, a larger mode for the later group and a smaller mode for the earlier group.
 These findings illustrate an advantage that the greater flexibility of the quantile regression approach brings to the reference growth curve problem.
 This more skeptical attitude toward Gaussian assumptions would be healthy in many biomedical statistical applications - even heights can reveal interesting surprises.